 This initiative was made possible through the generous donation of a two-storey house from the estate of a deceased community member.
 Once renovations are completed, the house is expected to accommodate at least three individuals for a week or month at a time.
 The house will have a full-time house supervisor and meals will be provided.
 Residents’ room and board will be subsidized by partnering health and social agencies.
 Operational costs will be covered by community donations and available grants.

 Renovation assessments began in the Summer of 2018, with work commencing in the Fall of the same year.
-Initial work is being done by a team of volunteers who have specific skills sets in electrical, HVAC, carpentry and plumbing.
-Plans are to have Transition House operational by early 2020 given adequate resourcing.
+Initial work was done by a team of volunteers who had specific skill sets in electrical, HVAC, carpentry and plumbing.